-Learn how to draw trees using watercolour pencils to add to your pictures.
+It's time to discover how to draw trees using watercolour pencils.

 We can use a tree as a focal point or just to add interest, perspective, or texture to an image.
 Whether you include the bare branches of a winter tree, the lush greenery of summer, or the brilliant colours of autumn foliage, trees can really add life to your paintings.